iambashar/IUSERSCHECK/README.md

 You have to do only 3 tasks & Forget about everything else.

-1. Download the git in zip format & unzip it & store in a permanent folder
+1. Download the zip file from releases & unzip it & store in a permanent folder
 2. Open the "idpass.txt", in this file store your userid & password in the format shown (At first delete the line give as an example) & close it after save
 3. Press "Windows+R" type `shell:startup` Create a "New Shortcut", give the path of `tool.vbs` from your folder,